Basics of Scientific Computation

 Goal

-Gain the ability to convert problems into algorithms and solving them using a computer language.
+Gain the ability to convert (mostly science based) problems into algorithms and solving them using a computer language.

 Course Material

 There will be no formal textbook.
-Lecture Presentations will be made available online.
+For the course content Colab Notebooks will be made available online.

 Registration

-At the beginning of each semester, three sections (Section 11, 12 & 13) of the course will be opened with ZERO CAPACITY.
-Following the add-drop period, the students will be registered by the instructors according to their semester schedule.
+At the beginning of each semester, three sections (Section 11, 12 & 13) of the course will be pre-filled according to student' status with the following elligibility criterion:

 1. The student doesn't satisfy any of the regular conditions listed above.